Azure/ARO-RP/README.md

    subscription.  *RH ARO engineering*: use the `osadev.cloud` zone in the `dns` resource group.

+1. You will need an **ARM AAD application** with client secret authentication enabled.  *RH ARO engineering*: use `aro-v4-arm-shared` and ask for the credentials.

 1. You will need an **RP AAD application** with client secret authentication enabled.  *RH ARO engineering*: use `aro-v4-rp-shared` and ask for the credentials.